mil2041/SanityR/README.md

 ### Simulation Functions

-Provides two functions to generate synthetic datasets for benchmarking using the generative processe described in the original paper:
+Provides two functions to generate synthetic datasets for benchmarking using the generative process described in the original paper:

 - `simulate_independent_cells()`: Simulates cells with independent gene expression profiles.